Industry-first, innovative qualifications which set a new standard for music assessment, applicable across a wide range of learners and contexts.

 Developed in association with Sounds of Intent, these teacher-assessed qualifications can be delivered in any school, organisation or private music teaching setting.

-For more information on the Sounds of Intent learning and progression framework, visit www.soundsofintent.app
+For more information on the Sounds of Intent learning and progression framework, visit soundsofintent.app.

-Awards & Certificates in Musical Development (ACMD) is a regulated qualification framework that recognises musical attainment and progress from Entry Level 1 to Level 3, as set out in the ACMD specification.
+Awards & Certificates in Musical Development (ACMD) are a regulated qualification framework that recognises musical attainment and progress from Entry Level 1 to Level 3, as set out in the ACMD specification.

-ACMD is particularly valuable where traditional graded exams are not yet appropriate or not the right fit for a candidate.
+ACMD are particularly valuable where traditional graded exams are not yet appropriate or not the right fit for a candidate.

-ACMD is used across a wide range of educational and community contexts, including:
+ACMD are used across a wide range of educational and community contexts, including:

 ACMD can be used as:

-ACMD provides a regulated progression route from Entry Level 1 to Level 3, carrying UCAS points, enabling consistent recognition of achievement over time.
+ACMD provide a regulated progression route from Entry Level 1 to Level 3, carrying UCAS points, enabling consistent recognition of achievement over time.

-ACMD provides teachers, schools and organisations with a practical way to demonstrate the outcomes of their work.
+ACMD provide teachers, schools and organisations with a practical way to demonstrate the outcomes of their work.
+It enables them to:

 The next step is to complete the centre validation process – review the requirements here.
 When you have completed the validation process successfully, you will become a registered validated centre and be able to enter your learners for Awards and Certificates in Musical Development.

-If you have completed the online training but are not currently affiliated to a validated centre, you can take advantage of the National Sounds of Intent Centre which will will take on the responsibility to review your assessments and submit them directly to Trinity College London on your behalf.
-Find out more here.
+If you have completed the online training but are not currently affiliated to a validated centre, you can take advantage of the National Sounds of Intent Centre, which will take on the responsibility to review your assessments and submit them directly to Trinity College London on your behalf.

-“We are really excited to be using the ACMD qualifications to help deliver our inclusive Mini Musicians project across a mix of mainstream Primary and SEND schools in Merton.
+“We are really excited to be using the Awards and Certifictes in Musical Development to help deliver our inclusive Mini Musicians project across a mix of mainstream Primary and SEND schools in Merton.
 Every one of the 300+ children in the programme will be able to access ACMD at their own level and come away with a certificate to celebrate their music making over the 2 years of the programme.
-ACMD is a regulated qualification and this has helped to ensure that parents and schools are on board and value this opportunity for their children.”
+ACMD are regulated qualifications and this has helped to ensure that parents and schools are on board and value this opportunity for their children.”

 David Rees, Operations Director, Merton Music Foundation